VictorKoenders/tkern/readme.md

 The kernel is located in `src`.

 Drivers for interacting with the system are located in the `driver` folder.
+These drivers must all follow the definition in the `driver/interface` crate.

-Implementations of those drivers can be found in the `sys` folder.
+Architecture and machine specific implementations are defined in the `folder` crate.
+Currently only `aarch64` is supported, and assumes that it is running on a raspberry pi 4.